Monolithos Castle Rhodes – Local Guide, History, Beaches & How to Visit (2026)

 Rhodes Town to Monolithos: around 1 hour 30 minutes

 Because of the distance, Monolithos pairs naturally with areas like Pefkos, Lardos, Kiotari, Gennadi, or Prasonisi Beach, rather than being treated as a quick detour from the north of the island.
-This approach is also reflected in suggested routes in Rhodes Itinerary and Best Day Trips from Rhodes.
+This approach is also reflected in suggested routes in Best Day Trips from Rhodes.

 Is there an entrance fee for Monolithos Castle?